- Apply to be non-matriculated

 - Deadlines

-- The deadline to submit your dissertation and graduate in the same semester in which you defend is typically 3 weeks prior to the end of that semester’s classes.
+- The deadline to submit a dissertation and graduate in the same semester as the Defense is at least 4 weeks before the end of that semester’s classes.

-- To graduate in the current semester, the Public Defense must be held at least 1 week before the Thesis Office’s Target Dates to allow time for department format review.
+- To graduate in the current semester, the student must conduct their Defense at least one week before the Thesis Office’s Submission Deadline to allow time for Department dissertation approval.

-- The last day to defend in a semester is the last week day before the next semester’s classes begin.
+- The last day to defend in a semester is the weekday before the next semester’s classes begin.

-- The student will graduate in the following semester if they missed the Thesis Office’s Target date.
+- The student will graduate in a subsequent semester if they miss the Thesis Office’s Submission Deadline.

 - Preliminary Review of Dissertation Format

-- Prior to the 11th week of the semester, the student must schedule a Preliminary Review of their dissertation to the Thesis Office.
+- Before the 11th week of the semester, the student must schedule a Preliminary Review of their dissertation with the Thesis Office.

-- The deadline to conduct a Preliminary Review is typically 5 weeks prior to the end of that semester’s classes.
+- The deadline to conduct a Preliminary Review is typically 5 weeks before the end of that semester’s classes.

-- The Preliminary Review can be done once the student has completed at least one chapter of their dissertation.
+- The student may conduct a Preliminary Review once they have completed at least one chapter of their dissertation.

-- Proof of a Preliminary Review by the Thesis Office is required for Department dissertation format approval.
+- Proof of a Preliminary Review by the Thesis Office is required for Department dissertation approval.

-- Prior to the 11th week of the semester, the student must schedule a Preliminary Review of their dissertation to the Thesis Office.
+- Before the 11th week of the semester, the student must schedule a Preliminary Review of their dissertation with the Thesis Office.

 - Deadlines